tidyverse/forcats/tests/testthat/_snaps/lump.md

       fct_lump_min(factor(), min = "x")
     Condition
       Error in `fct_lump_min()`:
-      ! `min` must be a positive number.
+      ! `min` must be a number, not the string "x".

 ---